Ad Code

 Need of Management Information System

-An organisation must have a very clear version about requirements such as type of information required, type of data available , type of stakeholders etc, at different levels of Management.
-An Organisation established and MIS for the following reasons:
+An organization must have a very clear version about requirements such as type of information required, type of data available , type of stakeholders etc., at different levels of Management.
+An organization established and MIS for the following reasons:

 • Efficiently storing and managing data of all business functional areas.